-Students choosing this option must register for at least 3 semester hours of credit in ANTH 699, Master's Thesis, and satisfactorily complete the departmental qualifying examination in their primary subfield of anthropology.
+Students choosing this option must satisfactorily complete the departmental qualifying examination in their primary subfield.
 Approval of a written preliminary thesis proposal is required before registration in ANTH 699.
-Although the student may seek approval of the preliminary thesis proposal at any time, successful completion of the qualifying examination in the student's major subfield of anthropology is a prerequisite to formal registration in ANTH 699.
+Although the student may seek approval of the preliminary thesis proposal at any time, successful completion of the qualifying examination in the student's major subfield of Anthropology is a prerequisite to formal registration in ANTH 699.